-Our team is made up of a Chief of Animal Services, Animal Services Managers, 15 Animal Services Officers, a Manager of Animal Cruelty Investigations and Compliance, and a team of Dispatchers.
+Our team is made up of a Chief of Animal Services, Animal Services Supervisors, 15 Animal Services Officers, a Manager of Animal Cruelty Investigations and Compliance, and a team of Dispatchers.

 Our Animal Services Officers serves to protect the public health and safety of our community and their pets.
 We provide a range of services including:

 Calls for priority-related issues, such as dog bites, cruelty investigations, and emergencies are responded to before non-emergency concerns.

 Your gifts support our teams’ mission and helps us provide resources to the community we serve.

 KC Pet Project offers Lost and Found pets services for the City of Kansas City, MO.
 You can view all Lost and Found pets here.

 Residents are required by Chapter 14 of the Code of Ordinances to license their cats, dogs and ferrets.
 This can be done at KC Pet Project’s KC Campus for Animal Care and Zona Rosa adoption centers, at veterinarians’ offices if they are authorized to process licenses, or at the PetData website.
 You need a valid rabies certificate to purchase a license, and the cost is $12 for a one-year and $27 for a three-year.